-The City of York Department of Fire/Rescue Services comprises the largest full-time cadre of firefighters in the metropolitan area, comprised of 59 career personnel and two civilian employees and 45 volunteer firefighters and fire police.
+The City of York Department of Fire/Rescue Services comprises the largest full-time cadre of firefighters in the metropolitan area, comprised of 60 career personnel and one civilian employees and 45 volunteer firefighters and fire police.
 The Department operates four fire stations, a headquarters building and a storage building.
 Volunteer staffing comes from the nine volunteer fire companies organized within the City of York.
 In the past two centuries the service has evolved from an all-volunteer department to the largest combination department in York County.

 For all Emergencies, call 911 immediately!